Oekaki-Connect/web-novel-static-generator/README.md

 - `translation_notes`: Cultural/linguistic context
 - `translator_commentary`: Extended commentary displayed at chapter end
 - `hidden`: Hide chapter from navigation (accessible by direct link only)
+- `draft`: Mark chapter as draft (excluded from generation unless --include-drafts is used)
 - `password`: Password protect the chapter content
 - `password_hint`: Hint text shown to users for password-protected content
 - `comments`: Enable/disable comments for this specific chapter